1967 National Invitation Tournament

 The 1967 National Invitation Tournament was a single-elimination postseason college basketball tournament.
-Fourteen National Collegiate Athletic Association NCAA Division I teams participated in the tournament.
-Southern Illinois, in its first season of Division I basketball, defeated Marquette 71–56 in the championship game.
+Fourteen National Collegiate Athletic Association teams, 13 from the University Division and one from the College Division, participated in the tournament.
+Southern Illinois, in their final season as a College Division team, defeated Marquette, 71–56, in the championship game, becoming the only non-Division I/University Division team to win the tournament.
+After the NCAA began operating the NIT in 2006, non-Division I teams were no longer eligible to participate.
 SIU's Walt Frazier was the tournament MOP.

 Selected teams

 Below is a list of the 14 teams selected for the tournament.